skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 #### Battle: Garland (0 AP)

-* Just use Charge!, and physical attacks from Freya and Amarant to end this battle in 2 rounds.
+* Just use Charge! and physical attacks from Freya and Amarant to end this battle in 2 rounds.
 Keep Zidane on standby until Garland acts.
 * Have Zidane distribute Phoenix Down to anyone who gets knocked out.
 If Zidane himself gets knocked out, have Amarant revive him instead.
 * Try to have someone throw Steiner an Elixir before the next battle.